 - Thicken the Soup: Stir in heavy cream and shredded cheese, stirring until the cheese is melted and the soup is creamy.
 If the soup feels too thick, you can add more broth or milk to adjust the consistency.

-- Season and Serve: Add salt and pepper to taste.
-For an extra pop of flavor, sprinkle crumbled bacon and fresh herbs on top before serving.
+- Season and Serve: Adjust with salt and pepper to taste.
+For added flavor, garnish with crumbled bacon and fresh herbs before serving.

 Pro Tips for Perfect Texture and Flavor